sundarnagarajan/rdp-thinbook-linux/README.md

     - Extracted ISO 3 GB+
     - Modified ISO: 1.6 GB

-So you will need about 10 GB+ free space.

 ## Install required packages
 Run ```required_pkgs.sh``` to get a list of required packages that are missing and need to be installed.

-## Simplified single-script method
-- Download do_all.sh from this repository
-- Login to a root shell using ```sudo -i```
-- Create a new directory and copy ```do_all.sh``` from this repository inside the new empty directory
-- cd to the new directory
-- mkdir -p ISO/in ISO/out
-- Copy your favorite Ubuntu flavor ISO to ISO/in/source.iso (**filename is important**)
-- run sudo ./do_all.sh
-- Continue to **Write ISO to USB drive** step at the bottom

-# Detailed steps
 ## Clone two of my github repos:
 ```
 git clone --depth 1 https://github.com/sundarnagarajan/bootutils.git